Environmental Justice · California

 Initiatives

-The Collaborative’s “Our Stories” Project
+The “Our Stories” Project

-For more information or to learn more about the AIRE Collaborative please contact:
+Learn more about the AIRE Collaborative

-The AIRE Collaborative is made up of:
+The AIRE Collaborative is made up of

-Casa Familiar
+• Casa Familiar

-Central California Environmental Justice Network
+• Central California Environmental Justice Network

-Coalition for a Safe Environment
+• Coalition for a Safe Environment

-Latino Environmental Advocacy Policy Institute
+• Latino Environmental Advocacy Policy Institute

-West Oakland Environmental Indicators Project
+• West Oakland Environmental Indicators Project